Inspirational Messages Through Poetry by Two South Indian Telugu Poets Using Satakam Genre

 Videos of Poems from Vemana Satakam and Sumathi Satakam

 The below-linked videos are both in the Telugu language, the original language in which the poems have been composed by these poets.
 Only very few poems are linked here of both these poets.
 The poems are sung by fans of these two poets and uploaded on youtube.

-Some of these poems have already been included by me in the above sections of poems.
+Some of these poems have already been included and explained by me in the above sections of poems.

 Poems from Vemana Satakam